Infineon/anycloud-ota/README.md

 For the CY8CKIT-062B0S2-4343W, we use a procedure called "provisioning" to put the CyBootloader into the device.
 Please refer to the board instructions for this procedure.

-[PSoC® 64 Secure Boot Wi-Fi BT Pioneer Kit](https://www.cypress.com/documentation/development-kitsboards/psoc-64-secure-boot-wi-fi-bt-pioneer-kit-cy8ckit-064b0s2-4343w) (CY8CKIT-064B0S2-4343W)
+[PSoC™ 64 Secure Boot Wi-Fi BT Pioneer Kit](https://www.cypress.com/documentation/development-kitsboards/psoc-64-secure-boot-wi-fi-bt-pioneer-kit-cy8ckit-064b0s2-4343w) (CY8CKIT-064B0S2-4343W)

 ## 16. Prepare for Building Your OTA Application